buddyboss/buddyboss-platform/src/readme.txt

 * Performance - Removed Heartbeat API from all pages besides Activity, reduces requests to server
 * Performance - Improved PHP caching for Media, Albums and Activity (when using a PHP caching plugin)
 * Profiles - Fixed profile name field syncing between WordPress admin and BuddyBoss profiles
 * Activity - External links added in activity posts now open in a new tab/window
+* Forums - Fixed issue with editing forum posts that include media attachments
 * Documentation - Membership Plugins
 * Errors - Fixed various PHP errors in certain situations